 3. Will there be any changes to electricity rates to help me pay my bill?

-For more information, please refer to the Ontario Energy Board electricity rates page.
+For more information, you can visit the Ontario Energy Board electricity rates page.

 4. I got a call that I will be disconnected – is this accurate?

 Scams targeting our customers, by either threatening disconnection or demanding payment (or both), are becoming more and more prevalent, and these scammers often use times of crisis and distraction to reach those most vulnerable.
 We have already heard of scam activity targeting Hydro Ottawa customers during the COVID-19 outbreak, and it’s possible this activity could continue or increase.
 That said, we do reach out to customers from time to time to discuss their accounts.
 A legitimate call from us will not include a threat of same-day disconnections or demands for payment over the phone.
 Rather, customers will be encouraged to use their preferred payment method or call our main number to be transferred to our secure credit card payment line.
 When in doubt, please hang up and call us back at 613-738-6400.
 Learn more about how to spot a scam by watching this video or by visiting the Fraud Awareness section of our website

 5. What programs are available to help pay my bills?